joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5880201/2024/11/22/world-cup-2026-tickets-prices-release-date/

 **Chuck Scarborough to Step Down as WNBC News Anchor After 50-Year Career**\
-`The celebrated broadcaster, who started at the station in 1974, announced that he will wrap up his anchoring career on Dec.
+`The celebrated broadcaster, who started at the New York station in 1974, announced that he would wrap up his anchoring career on Dec.
 12.`\
 https://nytimes.com/2024/11/22/nyregion/chuck-scarborough-wnbc-anchor.html

 **Are Bradley and Quansah suffering 'second-season syndrome' at Liverpool?**\